seri037/llcppg/llpkgstore.md

 1. Provide a download of the mapping table.
 2. Provide version queries for Go Modules corresponding to C libraries.
 3. Provide links to specific C libraries on Conan.io.
-4. Preview the structure of `llpkg.cfg`.

 ### Router

 1. `/`: Home page with a search bar at the top and multiple llpkgs.
 Users can search for llpkgs by name and view the latest two versions.
 Clicking an llpkg opens a modal displaying:
    - Information about the original C library on Conan
-   - A preview of its `llpkg.cfg`
    - All available versions of the llpkg
 2. `/llpkgstore.json`: Provides the mapping table download.